 - Use note cards effectively while presenting, as needed.

-- Demonstrate an emerging level of critical thinking and analysis of information based on spoken and written texts.
+- Demonstrate elements of critical thinking and analysis of information based on spoken and written texts.

 - Produce speech with the level of accuracy (both in grammar and pronunciation) that will ensure meaningful communication.